PhoenixSun17/2022-2023-notes/Interaction/Week6.md

 Between subjects (independent group) -> compare groups performence Within subjects (Same users) -> repeated measures on both system

+Reliability
+whether can be repelicated
+and Validity
-Reliability and Validity should be considered
+should be considered

 ##### Labs
 Lab in a box (suitcase) are portable